PhillypHenning/Witchlight/Arcs/Arc_5_Thither/Sessions/Cinderhold/Yanaba-in-Cinderhold.md

 ### Pip — Yanaba's Little Brother (Travis)
 Pip was born inside Cinder Hold.
 He has never seen a sky that wasn't filtered through iron and witchfire.
 He's scrappy, loud when he thinks he can get away with it, and deeply loyal to the few people he trusts.
 He idolizes Mira and is terrified of the Separatists, though he'd never admit either.

-He has heard about an older sister his whole life — a name Mira says quietly sometimes when she thinks he's asleep.
-He doesn't know what to do with the fact that she's actually here.
-He might be annoying about it.
-He might be quietly overwhelmed.
-He might try to prove he's useful so she doesn't leave without him.
+**What Pip knows:** He does not know about Yanaba.
+He has heard Mira say a girl's name quietly, sometimes, when she thinks he's asleep — but he has no context for it and has never asked directly.

+**Perception Check (DC 13):** When Yanaba wakes in CS-1, Pip can make a Perception check to notice the family resemblance — the shape of her face, the cut of her jaw — before being told anything.
+On a success, he notices but doesn't know what to do with it.
+On a failure, she's just a new arrival until something else triggers it.

-**Goal**: Stick close to the new arrival (Yanaba) and figure out if she's really who Mira says she is.
+**Goal**: Stick close to the new arrival and figure out who she is.

 ---